-If you loved the short like we did, you'll be amazed at all the details Mark discusses about the voice actors, the origins of the "What up fishes" line, working with Pixar Canada as well as receiving critiques from John Lasseter.
-If you're a Pixar junkie, this is not one to miss - all jokes aside, his candor and insights will not only entertain, but educate you!
+If you loved the short as we did, you’ll be amazed at all the details Mark discusses regarding the voice actors, the origins of the “What up fishes” line, working with Pixar Canada, as well as receiving critiques from John Lasseter.
+If you’re a Pixar junkie, this is not one to miss – all jokes aside, his candor and insights will not only entertain but educate you!

 So, that was number one and number two was that I discovered it was necessary to motivate Rex throughout the short.
 I wanted to show that each time he knocked somebody into the tub, it wasn’t just an accident that he felt bad about – that he actually did it on purpose, so that the end of the short would be him trying to account for his sins and that he was trying to stop what he had started.
 And I thought, well what do I do to make him push those people in when I know that’s not in Rex’s nature.
 I thought, well we’ve got it set up already where I wanted to explore that he was kind of a nervous guy…and do the opposite – so what if we have those voices that are inside…those voices that are inside that say, “That’s impractical” [loud, boisterous voice]….and I thought, maybe that’s what we’ll do – we’ll do the reverse where people will ask PartySaurus to get them into the party and he’ll say, “absolutely not” and then he’ll hear the echo of Mr. Potato Head saying “Party Popper” [loud, boisterous voice again].